gmgowrish/Django_ToDoList/README.md

-Here’s a sample `README.md` file for your Django To-Do list application:

----

 # Django To-Do List Application

 This is an interactive and feature-rich To-Do list application built with Django.
 Users can create, manage, and track their tasks easily.